 Brief responses to the course reserve articles, additional reading or activities we do throughout the course.

-D. Projects (20%: 100 pts)
+D. Projects (20%: 150 pts)

+1. Group Observation:

+You will attend a group session of your choosing and write a brief paper that outlines what you learned in observing/participating the group.
+You will share you learning with the group in a brief, informal discussion.

 1. Group Session Project:

 You will prepare a group session from a curriculum of your choosing.
-This will be a written project including an outline and script for a group session.
-2. Group Facilitation Project:
+This will be an individually prepared written project including an outline and script for a group session.
+2. Group Co-Facilitation Project: